rixo/skilliverse/README.md

 ## Todo

+* Refactor skillitem to a general stepper component
 * Continue work on the grid item logic
 * Add a meta description to the website - maybe with opengraph tags?
 * Make an empty data set for testing purposes